camilocot/cassandra-operator/README.md

 **Note**: This guide uses quay.io for the public registry.

 **Prerequisites**
 Dynamic volume provisioning and storage class configured in Kubernetes.
 The StatefulSet controller managed by the operator creates PersistentVolumeClaims that are bound to PersistentVolumes, that the cluster should dynamically provision.
-A manifest for local storage class is included as example in `deploy/storage/` and also 3 PVs.
+A manifest for local storage class is included as example in `deploy/storage/`, `local` volumes is an alpha feature that requires the PersistentLocalVolumes feature gate to be enabled if Kubernetes cluster version is lower than v.1.10.

 ### Install the Operator SDK CLI